-If the odor persists, turn OFF the valve(s) and have the propane system inspected by your dealer or qualified propane service technician.
+• If the odor persists, turn OFF the valve(s) and have the propane system inspected by your dealer or qualified propane service technician.

 IF YOU SMELL PROPANE GAS STOP!
 Quickly and carefully perform the 6-step procedure in the red box at the bottom of this page.

-DO NOT remove the following label from your RV.:

-ALL PILOT LIGHTS, APPLIANCES AND THEIR IGNITORS (SEE OPERATING) INSTRUCTIONS) SHALL BETURNED OFF BEFORE REFUELING OF FUEL TANKS AND/OR PROPANE CONTAINERS.
-FAILURETO COMPLY COULD RESULT IN DEATH OR SERIOUS INJURY.
+DO NOT remove the following label from your RV: DANGER ALL PILOT LIGHTS, APPLIANCES AND THEIR IGNITORS (SEE OPERATING INSTRUCTIONS) SHALL BETURNED OFF BEFORE REFUELING OF FUEL TANKS AND/OR PROPANE CONTAINERS.
+FAILURE TO COMPLY COULD RESULT IN DEATH OR SERIOUS INJURY.
+A WARNING DO NOT FILL PROPANE CONTAINER(S) TO MORE THAN 80 PERCENT OF CAPACITY FAILURE TO COMPLY COULD RESULT IN A FIRE OR PERSONAL INJURY.
+A CAUTION THIS PROPANE PIPING SYSTEM IS DESIGNED FOR USE WITH PROPANE ONLY.
+DO NOT CONNECT NATURAL

-A WARNING
+🚹 DANGER

-DO NOT FILL PROPANE CONTAINER(S) TO MORE THAN 80 PERCENT OF CAPACITY.
-FAILURE TO COMPLY COULD RESULT after normal cylinder replacement, test propane piping and connections to appliances for leakage with soapy water or bubble solution.
+GAS TO THIS SYSTEM.
+Securely cap inlet when not connected for use.
+After turning on propane, except after normal cylinder replacement, test propane piping and connections to appliances for leakage with soapy water or bubble solution.
 Do not use products that contain ammonia or chlorine.
 LD-101